Go to the Nature Institute’s home page

 Certain peculiar historical episodes have contributed to the disreputability of water as a “molecule of life”.
 (Too many researchers have thought they glimpsed something about water that went beyond current principles of understanding, so that work of this sort came to be seen as mystically tainted or “on the fringe”.)
 But surely part of the answer to Ball’s question has to do with the longstanding distortion of biology due to the emphasis upon code and mechanism.
 It is much easier to imagine the step-by-step execution of a computer-like code or the clean insertion of a key into a lock than it is to come to terms with fluid transformations — that is, with what is actually life-like.

 The high era of molecular biology that followed upon discovery of “the” structure of the double helix was indeed the Age of Simplicity.
-We can be thankful that the feverish enchantment of code and crystal is now giving way to an increasing recognition of movement, flow, dynamically flexible interaction, and the continual transfiguration of form — prime narrative elements in the organism’s story.
+We can be thankful that the feverish enchantment of fixed code and crystal is now giving way to an increasing recognition of movement, flow, dynamically flexible interaction, and the continual transfiguration of form — prime narrative elements in the organism’s story.

 Where are we now?